alexbozhenko/alexbozhenko.github.io/_posts/2020-12-27-confused-about-implicit-type-promotion-in-c.md

 title:  "Confused about implicit type promotion in C"
 date:   2020-12-27 13:53:02 -0800
 categories:
+  - blog
+tags:
   - C
 ---
+`C` will convert types for you.
+Is it what you actually want?

 The following code compiles and prints the message.

 {% highlight c %}